Most women crave to be in romantic relationships that fulfill their needs, but sometimes they find themselves with bad partners who mistreat them.

 When you refuse to tell a man what you need, you’ll end up feeling unhappy and dissatisfied in your relationship.

-So learn to communicate clearly instead of allowing your man to make wrong assumptions about your needs.
+So learn to communicate clearly instead of allowing your man to guess and make wrong assumptions about your needs.

 5. Not asking the right questions